Astura-Studios/Astura/README.md

 </p>

 ## About
-Astura is the official Discord bot for the [Astura Studios](https://github.com/Astura-Studios) Discord community server developed and maintained by [Ascendus](https://github.com/Ascendus/) and the Astura Studios community.
+This is an open-source repository for Astura, the official Discord bot for the [Astura Studios](https://github.com/Astura-Studios) Discord community server developed and maintained by Astura Studios GitHub organisation.

 * Written in TypeScript/NodeJS
 * Includes Prettier, ESLint/@typescript-eslint